 The scene shows Andy challenging the penal system.
 Before he was incarcerated, he enjoyed classical music, particularly Mozart.
 Andy understands that the penal system is meant to strip its occupants of their sense of identity, so he plays Mozart in the prison to show the guards that he will not let them break him.
 He is showing that he is holding onto his individuality.
 As he plays the music, he puts his hands behind his head and rests back, enjoying the music and amused by what he has done.

-He also played the music on the loud speaker because it symbolizes hope.
+He also played the music on the loudspeaker because it symbolizes hope.
 As the narrator and fellow prisoner Red explains, it sounds like the voice of God reincarnated willing them to keep the faith.
-Andy, as the prisoner who won’t give in, is urging others to be hopeful, if only for a moment.
+Andy, as a prisoner who won’t give in, is urging others to be hopeful, if only for a moment.

 The scene is actually quite powerful because it shows how Andy’s faith has helped Red to be hopeful as well.
 He has been in prison for over thirty years and several failed parole hearings have caused him to give up on freedom.
 His friendship with Andy has restored his faith and taught him that freedom comes from within.